MichaelNeas/laboratory/practice/swift/iOS.md

 - Apple's symbols icon collection is called SF Symbols.
 - UserDefaults is stringly typed, key names are strings
 - `dateFormat` allows us to specify a precise format for our dates, whereas `dateStyle` has a selection of built-in formats that match the user's settings.
+- `Core Image` performs the transformation in the GPU, Reusing `CIContext` is important for performance.

 ## Terminologies
 xib - XML Interface Builder